isomerpages/nlb-curiocity/_jurong/Jurong New Town.md

 Taman Jurong, our heritage, our home : a collection of stories (307.76095957 TAM)

-The Jurong Town Corporation (JTC) was the agency that spearheaded the effort to improve the attractiveness of Jurong as a housing estate.
+The Jurong Town Corporation (JTC) was the agency that spearheaded the effort to improve the attractiveness of Jurong for home seekers.
 In building up the first housing estates there including the likes of Taman Jurong in the late 1960s, as well as Boon Lay Gardens, Teban Gardens and Pandan Gardens in the 1970s, JTC ensured they were located farther away from the heavy and medium industries along the coast by the throughway, Jalan Ahmad Ibrahim.

 https://www.nas.gov.sg/archivesonline/photographs/record-details/ef38f1db-1161-11e3-83d5-0050568939ad